goat-community/goat/_docs/background.md

 ### Active mobility matters!

-While cycling and walking were seen as insignificant modes of transport in the past, there is a fast rising interest for establishing conditions that actively promote them.
-This shift is consequent due to the unmatched benefits that active mobility brings to our cities, local economy, physical health and the general environment.
+While cycling and walking were seen as insignificant modes of transport in the past, there is a fast-rising interest in establishing conditions that actively promote them.
+This shift is consequent due to the unmatched benefits that active mobility brings to our cities, local economy, physical health, and the general environment.

 <img class="img-responsive" src="../../img/modalsplit.png" alt="modal split in germany high share of pedestrians" title="Modal Split in Germany">